siconos/siconos/docs/sphinx/users_guide/problems_and_solvers/lcp.rst

 * iparam[SICONOS_IPARAM_MAX_ITER] = 0
 * dparam[SICONOS_DPARAM_TOL] = 1e-6

-quadratic programm formulation (:enumerator:`SICONOS_LCP_NSQP`)
+quadratic program formulation (:enumerator:`SICONOS_LCP_NSQP`)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Quadratic programm formulation to solve a non symmetric LCP.
+Non symmetric (and not nonsmooth as one could have thought in a plateform dedicated to nonsmooth problems) quadratic program formulation for solving an LCP with a non symmetric matrix.

 driver: :func:`lcp_nsqp()`